-The Annual Allowance is currently £40,000 (although this could change in the future), however, this will be reduced for people whose taxable income is more than £110,000 and who have an "adjusted income" of over £150,000.
-From the 2020/21 tax year £110,000 taxable income limit is being raised to £200,000 and the £150,000 limit is being raised to £240,000.
+From 6 April 2023, the Annual Allowance increased to £60,000 (although this could change in the future).
+However, this will be reduced for people whose taxable income is more than £200,000 and who have an "adjusted income" of over £260,000.
+This is called the Tapered Annual Allowance.

-A reduced Annual Allowance, called the Money Purchase Annual Allowance applies to those who flexibly access any defined contribution (DC) funds, such as your benefits in AVC Extra.
-This had been £10,000 but reduced to £4,000 from 6 April 2017.
-It doesn't replace the standard Annual Allowance - it works alongside it so you may still be able to save up to £40,000 in total if you are paying in to a defined benefit scheme too.
+A reduced Annual Allowance, called the Money Purchase Annual Allowance (MPAA) applies to those who flexibly access any defined contribution (DC) funds, such as your benefits in AVC Extra.
+The MPAA is £10,000 for the 2023/2024 tax year.
+It doesn't replace the standard Annual Allowance - it works alongside it so you may still be able to save up to £60,000 in total if you are paying in to a defined benefit scheme too.